AvindaAlamsyah/AvindaAlamsyah/README.md

 ## I'm a Fresh Graduate, Freelance, and Programmer at [ROBOTINDO][website]!!

-- 🔩 I'm better at back-end developer
+- 🍱 I'm better at back-end developer
-- 🍱 But sometime handle front-end jobs 🤣
+- 🔩 But sometime handle back-end jobs 🤣
-- 🌱 I’m currently learning Kotlin in Android Studio
+- 🌱 I’m currently learning Laravel
 - 🎛️ Understand the basics of microcontrollers, like arduino
 - 🎥 Spend free time for watching movies 😎